-The open floor plan has become extremely popular, but don’t underestimate the advantages to distinct rooms, with real walls.
+The open floor plan has become extremely popular, but don’t underestimate the advantages of distinct rooms with real walls.

 An open floor plan makes a home feel larger and brighter.
 It’s a fantastic option for effectively using limited space.
 But you also lose privacy and the convenience of being able to hide your clutter behind a closed door.

 Design is about balance.
 Functional homes need open spaces, as well as nooks and crannies.
-The key is in figuring out the right mix for your family.
+The key is to figure out the right mix for your family.

 The Case For An Open Floor Plan